ratel-enclave/ratel-sdk/README.md

 ```
   **Note**: Building the Intel(R) SGX PSW with open sourced SGXSSL/string/math libraries is not supported.
 The above command builds Intel(R) SGX SDK only and the build of PSW part will be skipped.

-- To build Intel(R) SGX SDK and PSW with debug information, enter the following command:
+- To build Intel(R) SGX SDK with debug information, enter the following command:
 ```
   $ make DEBUG=1
 ```